rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> len(sl.maximalRankings)
     7

 We notice in :numref:`SlaterRanking` Line 7 that the first *Slater* ranking is a rather good fit (+0.676), slightly better apparently than the *NetFlows* ranking result (+638).
 However, there are aparently 7 such potentially optimal *Slater* rankings (see :numref:`SlaterRanking` Line 11).
-The corresponding epistemic disjunction gives the following partial ordering.
+The corresponding :ref:`epistemic disjunction <Epistemic-Fusion-label>` gives the following partial ordering.

 .. code-block:: pycon
    :name: SlaterRankingsFusion